Skip to content

 Responsible AI

 AI can ‘break’ silently.
 Unlike obvious, application-breaking bugs in typical software, erroneous answers can slip by unnoticed.
 AI optimizes its response based on mathematical probabilities, learned from its training dataset.
-Biases and misinformation originating from OpenAI’s training dataset, for example, can carry through to ChatGPT’s answers without careful curation and supervision.
-A little prompt engineering in our RAG approach, which confines the AI to trusted sources of information, helps mitigate but doesn’t entirely eliminate these issues when the inner workings of AI, especially those of proprietary models, are opaque by nature and non-deterministic by design.
+Biases and misinformation originating from the dataset can carry through to its answers without careful curation and supervision.
+A little prompt engineering helps mitigate but doesn’t entirely eliminate these issues when the inner workings of AI, especially those of proprietary models, are opaque by nature and non-deterministic by design.

 Our work has a real impact on the ways people vote, stay informed, or pursue higher education.
-Tolerance for misinformation should be evaluated on a case-by-case basis; errors are far more problematic when answering high-stakes questions about admission requirements versus answering more casual questions about extracurricular clubs.
 Affordances communicating the potential for misinformation, human feedback mechanisms, and monitoring are all key ingredients to responsible AI applications.

 Test early, often, and openly